-What is it like living with multiple sclerosis?
+What is multiple sclerosis?

-What are the symptoms of multiple sclerosis (MS)?
+Symptoms of multiple sclerosis

 - Thinking and memory problems

 - Numbness or weakness on one side or the bottom half of your body

 - Trouble with coordination and balance